Estimation and Inference for Policy Relevant Treatment Effects: Large Sample Theory for Inference

-\end{assumption} Similarly to the previous assumptions, Assumption \ref{Assn:Taylor_Errr} is a mild condition.
-The terms, $\Res_1$ to $\Res_4$, are considered as the remainder terms for the first-order Taylor expansions.
-Thus, these remainder terms are diminishing at the rate of $(\hat{\mf}_{S\mid Z}(z)-\mf_{S\mid Z}(z))^2$, which can yield $o_p(n^{-1/2})$.
-We present lower-level sufficient conditions for Assumption \ref{Assn:Taylor_Errr} in Appendix \ref{sec:Assn:Taylor_Errr}.
+Since higher-order effects are usually of smaller magnitudes, Assumption \ref{Assn:Taylor_Errr} is a quite mild condition.
+We present lower-level sufficient conditions for Assumption \ref{Assn:Taylor_Errr} in Appendix \ref{sec:lowe_level_sufficient_conditions}.

-In addition to these conditions, we also present additional regularity conditions (Assumptions \ref{Assn_compact}, \ref{Assn_bounded_moments} and \ref{Assn_just_consis}) in Appendix \ref{sec:regularity}.
-These additional conditions are relegated to the appendix for the sake of readability, as they are even more standard, even milder, and are even easier to verify with common nonparametric estimators than Assumptions \ref{Assn_slow_conver}, \ref{Assn_plr_orth} and \ref{Assn:Taylor_Errr} stated above.
+In addition to these conditions, we also present regularity conditions (Assumptions \ref{Assn_compact}, \ref{Assn_bounded_moments} and \ref{Assn_just_consis}) in Appendix \ref{sec:regularity}.
+These additional conditions are relegated to the appendix for the sake of readability, as they are even more standard, even milder, and are even easier to verify with common nonparametric estimators than Assumptions \ref{Assn_slow_conver}--\ref{Assn:Taylor_Errr}.

-We obtain the following asymptotic normality result for the double debiased estimator $\hat\theta$ of the intermediate parameter vector. \begin{theorem} If Assumptions \ref{Assn_identification}, \ref{Assn_slow_conver}, \ref{Assn_plr_orth}, \ref{Assn:Taylor_Errr}, \ref{Assn_compact}, \ref{Assn_bounded_moments} and \ref{Assn_just_consis} are satisfied, then
+We obtain the following asymptotic normality result for the double debiased estimator $\hat\theta$ of the intermediate parameter vector. \begin{theorem} If Assumptions \ref{assn:pstar}, \ref{Assn_identification}, \ref{Assn_slow_conver}, \ref{Assn:Taylor_Errr}, \ref{Assn_compact}, \ref{Assn_bounded_moments} and \ref{Assn_just_consis} are satisfied, then